🦞 A/B Testing Your AI Agent Can Actually Use

 Tell your agent:

-Or do it yourself:
+Or do it directly with the CLI:

 npx @agent-analytics/cli experiments create my-site \